How We Operate

 Charities are trying to do better, but they’re working within deeply ingrained systems that are hard to change.

-So we thought we’d design a new system, free of these costs and inequalities that accompany traditional forms of giving.
+So we designed a new system, free of these costs and inequalities that accompany traditional forms of giving.

 One World Together was born to answer a simple question: